 When shooting subjects closer than the far distance, you’ll need to estimate distance to subject and set the focus ring to match.
 It’s also possible to use an external rangefinder attachment, which can conveniently mount to one of the camera’s two accessory shoes.
 Minimum focus distance is a rather distant three meters (nine feet), though stopping down to, or close to, the minimum aperture values can move the minimum focus distance as close as 1.5 meters (five feet).

 The real tricky part about shooting the Fuji G617 is remembering the proper order of operations.
-Since the shutter cocking mechanism isn’t paired to the film advance mechanism, users should expect that for the first few rolls he or she will advance the film and then press the shutter release button only to find it locked.
-You’ll need to manually cock the shutter via the lever on the lens before either shutter release button will work.
+Since the shutter advance mechanism isn’t paired to the film advance mechanism, users should expect that for the first few rolls he or she will advance the film and then press the shutter release button only to find it locked.
+You’ll need to manually charge the shutter via the lever on the lens before either shutter release button will work.
 This isn’t a serious problem.
 But I won’t pretend that I haven’t meticulously set up my shot over a span of eight or ten minutes, only to finally and importantly press down on a locked shutter button.
-After which I sheepishly cock the shutter and press it again.
+After which I sheepishly charge the shutter and press it again.
 That said, I’m pretty dumb.
 You’ll likely do better.

 Image quality is phenomenal, and really leaves nothing to be desired.
 The Fujinon lens produces exceptionally sharp images on modern film, and slide film shot with this machine is a wonder to behold.
 A handful of pro photographers launched or relaunched their careers with the G617, and they made plenty of money with the images that came out of this camera.
 You probably can, too!
 Actually, you’ll likely need to make some money with this thing, since it only shoots four exposures per roll of 120 film.
 Yes; it’s an expensive toy to use.